-8. RECORDS RETENTION
+8. Records Retention

-a.
-The recipient must retain all records pertinent to this award for a period of no less than three years, beginning on a date as described in 2 C.F.R. § 200.333.
+The recipient must retain all records pertinent to this Award for a period of no less than three years, beginning on a date as described in 2 C.F.R. § 200.333.
 While electronic storage of records (backed up as appropriate) is preferable, the recipient has the option to store records in hardcopy (paper) format.
 For the purposes of this section, the term "records" includes but is not limited to:

-- Copies of all contracts and all documents related to a contract, including the Request for Proposal (RFP), all proposals/bids received, all meeting minutes or other documentation of the evaluation and selection of contractors, any disclosed conflicts of interest regarding a contract, all signed conflict of interest forms (if applicable), all conflict of interest and other procurement rules governing a particular contract, and any bid protests; - 2.
-Copies of all subawards, including the funding opportunity announcement or equivalent, all applications received, all meeting minutes or other documentation of the evaluation and selection of subrecipients, any disclosed conflicts of interest regarding a subaward, and all signed conflict of interest forms (if applicable); - 3.
-All documentation of site visits, reports, audits, and other monitoring of contractors (vendors) and subrecipients (if applicable); - 4.
-All financial and accounting records, including records of disbursements to contractors (vendors) and subrecipients, and documentation of the allowability of Administrative Costs charged to this award; - 5.
-All supporting documentation for the performance outcome and other information reported on the recipient's Financial Reports and Performance (Technical) Reports; and - 6.
-Any reports, publications, and data sets from any research conducted under this award. - b.
-If any litigation, claim, investigation, or audit relating to this award or an activity funded with award funds is started before the expiration of the three year period, the records must be retained until all litigation, claims, investigations, or audit findings involving the records have been resolved and final action taken.
+- 8.1 Copies of all contracts and all documents related to a contract, including the Request for Proposal (RFP), all proposals/bids received, all meeting minutes or other documentation of the evaluation and selection of contractors, any disclosed conflicts of interest regarding a contract, all signed conflict of interest forms (if applicable), all conflict of interest and other procurement rules governing a particular contract, and any bid protests; - 8.2 Copies of all subAwards, including the funding opportunity announcement or

+- equivalent, all applications received, all meeting minutes or other documentation of the evaluation and selection of Subrecipients, any disclosed conflicts of interest regarding a subAward, and all signed conflict of interest forms (if applicable); - 8.3 All documentation of site visits, reports, audits, and other monitoring of contractors (vendors) and Subrecipients (if applicable); - 8.4 All financial and accounting records, including records of disbursements to contractors (vendors) and Subrecipients, and documentation of the allowability of Administrative Costs charged to this Award; - 8.5 All supporting documentation for the performance outcome and other information reported on the recipient's Financial Reports and Performance (Technical) Reports; and - 8.6 Any reports, publications, and data sets from any research conducted under this Award. - 8.7 If any litigation, claim, investigation, or audit relating to this Award or an activity funded with Award funds is started before the expiration of the three-year period, the records must be retained until all litigation, claims, investigations, or audit findings involving the records have been resolved and final action taken.

-9. AUDITS
+9. Audits

 - a.
 Under the Government Accounting Office's authorities (5 U.S.C. § 701 et seq.) and the Inspector General Act of 1978, as amended, 5 U.S.C.
 App.
-3, § 1 et seq., an audit of the award may be conducted at any time.
-The Treasury Office of Inspector General (OIG), Government Accounting Office (GAO) and the Council are authorized to audit Council awards.
+3, § 1 et seq., an audit of the Award may be conducted at any time.
+The Treasury Office of Inspector General (OIG), Government Accounting Office (GAO) and the Council are authorized to audit Council Awards.
 See Section 1608 of the RESTORE Act; and see 31 C.F.R. §§ 34.205, 34.406, 34.508 and 34.805. - b.
-The Treasury OIG (as specified in the RESTORE Act), or any of his or her duly authorized representatives, the GAO and the Council shall have timely and unrestricted access to any pertinent books, documents, papers, and records of the non-Federal entity, whether written, printed, recorded, produced, or reproduced by any electronic,

-- mechanical, magnetic, or other process or medium, in order to make audits, inspections, excerpts, transcripts, or other examinations as authorized by law. - c.
-If the Treasury OIG requires a program audit on a Council award, the OIG will usually make the arrangements to audit the award, whether the audit is performed by OIG personnel, an independent accountant under contract with the Council, or any other Federal, state, or local audit entity. - d.
-The Treasury OIG, the GAO, and the Council shall have the right during normal business hours to conduct announced and unannounced onsite and offsite physical visits of recipients and their subrecipients and contractors corresponding to the duration of their records retention obligation for this award.
+The Treasury OIG (as specified in the RESTORE Act), or any of his or her duly authorized representatives, the GAO and the Council shall have timely and unrestricted access to any pertinent books, documents, papers, and records of the non-Federal entity, whether written, printed, recorded, produced, or reproduced by any electronic, mechanical, magnetic, or other process or medium, in order to make audits, inspections, excerpts, transcripts, or other examinations as authorized by law. - c.
+If the Treasury OIG requires a program audit on a Council Award, the OIG will usually make the arrangements to audit the Award, whether the audit is performed by OIG personnel, an independent accountant under contract with the Council, or any other Federal, state, or local audit entity. - d.
+The Treasury OIG, the GAO, and the Council shall have the right during normal business hours to conduct announced and unannounced onsite and offsite physical visits of recipients and their Subrecipients and contractors corresponding to the duration of their records retention obligation for this Award.